posted September 30, 2005

 Differentiation: a widespread but poorly-understood process

 Most solar system material underwent differentiation, a process involving melting and separation of liquids and solids of varying density and chemical composition.
 However, chondritic meteorites escaped this process and are believed to be pieces of undifferentiated asteroids.
 All other meteorites, and probably all rocks from planets and large moons, melted when the parent bodies differentiated to form cores, mantles, and crusts.
 The heat source for differentiation is uncertain, as are the exact physical processes and conditions that allowed differentiation to proceed in small planetary bodies with weak gravity.
 Proposed sources of heat include internally-generated heat from short-lived radioactive materials such as aluminum-26 (26Al), external heating from our young active Sun, and heating resulting from collisions between planetary bodies (shock heating).
-A detailed study of the Portales Valley meteorite suggests that differentiation of small planetary bodies involved a combination of an internal heat source and shock.
+A detailed study of the Portales Valley meteorite [Data link from Meteoritical Database] suggests that differentiation of small planetary bodies involved a combination of an internal heat source and shock.
 Shock heating was not the major heat source involved in differentiation, but the stress waves associated with even modest shock events played a critical role in helping materials to separate and reconfigure during differentiation.

 A sequence of images showing stages in the differentiation of a planetesimal, an early-formed planetary body.
 The image in the left hand side shows a chondritic planetesimal becoming hot enough for melting to begin.
 The middle image shows that the heavier metallic liquid sinks toward the center, while the less dense rocky material rises toward the surface.
 The result is a differentiated object with a crust, mantle and core, as shown in the image in the right hand side.
 (Images created by Frank Granshaw of Artemis Software for the Cascadia Meteorite Laboratory, Portland State University.)